mkokes/Fretomaton/README.md

 ---

 **⚠️ Important Safety Note**: Always verify measurements with a ruler before cutting expensive wood.
-This tool is designed to be accurate, but physical verification is essential for precision woodworking.
+While this tool has been optimized for 1:1 print accuracy and extensively tested, physical verification is essential for precision woodworking.
+Test print a small section first to confirm your printer settings produce accurate dimensions.